 I’m a RISD Student – am I eligible for B-Lab?

 Yes, most definitely!
 We regularly have RISD participants in B-Lab, and often on several B-Lab ventures.
 In fact, we believe that the Brown/RISD connection is a great source of entrepreneurial activity and innovation.
 Let’s keep it going!
 RISD applicants are to submit their applications in a single PDF to email@example.com.
 Click here to access the application questions.

 Yes, of course!
 We just ask that interested applicants visit the Office of International Student and Scholar Services (OISSS) early in the spring semester to ensure that they have filled out all the necessary paperwork to stay in Providence over the summer.

 Do I need to be in Providence to do B-Lab?

 “Need?”
 What is this “need” of which you speak?
 You have the privilege, nay, the honor of staying in Providence during B-Lab!

-In all seriousness, we do require that teams stay in Providence for the duration of B-Lab, largely because so much great learning and progress comes from teams working alongside one another.
-Being here also allows teams to take advantage of all of the great programming and resources that B-Lab provides.
+In all seriousness, we do require that ventures stay in Providence for the duration of B-Lab, largely because so much great learning and progress comes from teams working alongside one another.
+Being here also allows ventures to take advantage of all of the great programming and resources that B-Lab provides.

 What if I’m working on something deeply technical?
 Do you support ventures like mine?